valdemarskou/valdemarskou.github.io/blog/post1.md

 ## Examples

-**Eigenvalue in the interior equation:**
+We now illustrate the method on two different fourth order problems, with the notable difference being the location of the eigenvalue. \\

-Consider the fourth order boundary value problem
+Consider first the fourth order boundary value problem with vanishing boundary conditions:
 $$
 \begin{aligned}
   \begin{cases}